Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzStorageTableStoredAccessPolicy.md

 ```

 ### -NoExpiryTime
-Indicates that the access policy has no expiration date.
+Set ExpiryTime as null for the policy

 ```yaml
 Type: System.Management.Automation.SwitchParameter